dataliterate/skills-not-position/README.md

 Skills, not positions
 ===========

-A design study, that let people rate skills and statements to find their perfect job position.
-Based on an experimental slider element with different input methods.
+A design study: People rate skills and statements to find their perfect job position.
+Based on an experimental slider element with different input interactions.
 Built as tiny responive HTML5 Singlepage App for multiple devices, with [Backbone.js](http://backbonejs.org/), [Less](http://lesscss.org) and [Grunt](http://http://gruntjs.com/)